tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 #  Security Considerations

 This section discusses additional security and operational aspects introduced by the Extended Key Update mechanism.
 All security considerations of TLS 1.3 {{TLS}} continue to apply.

+## Scope of Key Compromise

+Extended Key Update assumes a transient compromise of the current application traffic secrets, not a persistent attacker with ongoing access to key material.
+Long-term private keys are assumed secure, and post-compromise security therefore remains achievable.

+If a compromise occurs before the handshake completes, both client_handshake_traffic_secret and server_handshake_traffic_secret could be exposed, only the initial full handshake can be decrypted.
+The Extended Key Update procedure derives fresh application traffic secrets from a new key exchange ensuring that all subsequent application data remains confidential.

 ## Post-Compromise Security